kderoulet/algorithms/README.md

 1. The function is called with the number 5 as an argument.
 2. Since 5 != 1, the number is not returned.
 3. So 5 * getFactorial(4) is returned.
-4. The function continues to loop until `number == 1`, when only , so we are left with `5*4*3*2*1`.
+4. The function continues to loop until `number == 1`, when only 1 is returned, so we are left with `5*4*3*2*1`.

 Now, the factorial example might not be the best use case for a recursive function, but hopefully the above example does demonstrate essentially how recursive functions work.

 #### An aside: Recursion or Iteration?

 All iterative functions can be written recursively, and all recursive functions can be written iteratively.
 So, when do we choose one or the other?
-Essentially, when an iterative solution makes sense, it's a good time for for iteration.
-When recursion makes more sense then it's a good time for recursion.
+Essentially, when an iterative solution makes sense, it's a good time for iteration.
+When recursion makes more sense, then it's a good time for recursion.
 Often, those with traditional computer science backgrounds prefer recursive approaches, while developers without traditional computer science backgrounds tend to first learn iterative solutions (especially for-loops).
 Iterative functions often make the most sense with linear processes, such as comparing each value in an array to each value in another array.
 Recursive functions tend to be an especially good option when a "divide and conquer" approach is needed for solving a problem, such as our next alogorithm: mergesort.

+#### Divide and Conquer

+Dividing and conquering has 3 steps at each level of recursion:
+1. Divide the problem into subproblems that replicate the problem at a smaller scale.
+2. Conquer the problems by solving recursively (or, if the subproblems are sufficiently small, solve the subproblems in a cleaner, more straightforward manner).
+3. Combine the solutions to the subproblems into the solution for the original problem.

 ## Big O notation

 Before diving into sorting algorithms, it's worth understanding the way in which sorting algorithms are evaluated.
+Algorithms are typically evaluated in big O notation, which is meant to show how the algorithm's runtime increases in proportion to its input.
+For instance, a perfectly efficient algorithm would have a runtime of O(1)--this demonstrates that as the input length increases, the algorithm's runtime stays constant.
+O(n) depicts linear growth--as the input length increases, the runtime increases proportionally.
+O(n^2) depicts exponential growth--as the input length increases, the runtime increases exponentially.

+## Mergesort (mergesort.js)

 An advantage of mergesort is that its runtime is consistant O(n log n).
 Of course, in some situations, this can be a disadvantage--mergesort takes just as long to sort an already ordered array as a randomly ordered array.

-## Mergesort (mergesort.js)

-Mergesort is a pretty cool sorting algorithm.
-It's efficient, it's effective, and it's pretty!
-Mergesort is what array.sort() performs when run in Mozilla.
+Furthermore, because of the overhead processes of mergesort, it can be slower for sorting small arrays than algorithms which are inefficient for sorting large arrays.
+Mergesort is roughly what array.sort() performs when run in Mozilla.

 Mergesort accepts an array as an argument, and it returns a new array with all of the old array's values sorted from least to greatest.